A Lotte Data – Minecraft Data Pack

 • Abandoned mineshaft chests are more likely to contain diamonds, golden apples, enchanted golden apples, raw iron, raw gold, and powered rails.

-• Ancient city chests are more likely to contain enchanted golden apples, diamond leggings, echo shards, disk fragments (5), Regeneration potions, and “Swift Sneak” enchanted books.
+• Ancient city chests are more likely to contain enchanted golden apples, diamond leggings, echo shards, disk fragments (5), Regeneration potions, enchanted books with Swift Sneak, Vitality or Light Arrows, and diamonds.
+They may also contain more petrified oak slabs, and just more treasure in general.

 • Bastion remnant bridge chests are more likely to contain gold blocks, gilded blackstone, and gold nuggets.
 They may also contain more lodestones.